agroknow/ieru-rest-engine/README.md

 In the /public directory, there is an .htacces file that makes the requests to an URL like //localhost/api/ avoid the Laravel framework, and use instead the REST API engine.

-Note: you can include ieruapis and restengine folders inside a vendor folder called "ieru" (according to PSR-0 standard).

 ```
 <IfModule mod_rewrite.c>